Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-templates.md

 ### Setup

 A blueprint used to create a **Layered Character** at runtime.
-Can be used in the [Layered Character Template Loader](xref:character-usage#layered-character-template-loader) component.
+Can be used in the [Layered Character Template Renderer](xref:character-usage#layered-character-template-renderer) component.

 > [!TIP]
 > To create a **Layered Character Template**: